alexjlockwood/AndroidDesignPatterns/_posts/2018-03-05-introducing-kyrie-animated-vector-drawables.md

 <!--morestart-->

 Today I am open sourcing the first alpha release of an animation library I've been working on named [Kyrie][kyrie-github].
-Think of it as a superset of the functionality provided by Android's `VectorDrawable` and `AnimatedVectorDrawable` classes: it can do everything they can do and more.
+Think of it as a superset of Android's `VectorDrawable` and `AnimatedVectorDrawable` classes: it can do everything they can do and more.

 <!--more-->